To Mask or Not to Mask?

 Biblical Greek Κατακαλύτομαι

-The main reason Saint Paul told men not to cover their heads, is to separate them from the local fornication culture at that time.
-Because many men at that time covered their heads and went to the temples to find prostitutes, and there were no protection measures at that time.
-These were sort of like committed suicide and created plagues!
+The main reason Paul told men in churches then not to cover their heads, is to separate them from the local fornication culture at that time.
+Because many men at that time covered their heads and went to the temples to find gentile temple prostitutes, which is the specific kind of prostitution prohibited by the Law.
+Furthermore, there were no protection measures at that time.
+These were sort of like 'committing suicide' and could had much higher chance of creating plagues!

-Asking women to cover their heads at meeting was mainly because some women could have attracted people to commit adultery.
-Saint Paul did not want to let the church step on the road of fornication culture in the temples then.
-He didn't want something as shameful or defiling as that to happen in the church.
-Although the number of Christians grew very fast at that time, they were not many in proportion to the population.
-Therefore they need to protect themselves and be "sanctified".
+He asked women to cover their heads at meeting could be due to men in the area then were generally uncivilised and some women could have attracted people to commit adultery.
+Paul did not want to let the church step on the road of fornication culture as in the gentile temples then.
+He didn't want something as shameful or defiling as that to happen in the churches.
+Although the number of Christians grew rapidly at that time, they were still minority in the population.
+Thus they need to protect themselves and be "sanctified".

-When Paul said these words, he was also dealing with the management of faith culture at that time, and he did not regard these ideas as law.
+When Paul said these words, he was also dealing with the management of faith culture at that time, and he did not regard these ideas as Law[Nomos].

 The so-called head covering culture mentioned in the Old Testament, according to the original Hebrew text, was the kind that covered or almost covered the whole body.
 They were related to shamefulness.
 And, they were not law too.